rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/01_Obtain_Data.md

 ### GFF Format
-The Generic Feature Format (GFF) file tells us where features such as genes and exons are located in the reference genome.
+The gene annotation file is in Generic Feature Format (GFF).
+This formet tells us where genes are located in the reference genome.
 To preview the GFF file, click on the  <img src="../img/eye.png" width="15"> on the **genes uncompressed** dataset.
 Note that we must always be sure that our gene information and genome come from the same source.